Frequently Asked Questions

 Why do I need travel insurance?

 Things happen, before and during travel that can force you to cancel your trip or return early due to an illness or accident.
 If you have an accident and are unable to travel, cancellation fees or your entire tour cost may be nonrefundable unless you have purchased cancellation travel insurance.
-Most CTC tours include post departure insurance that covers you for medical issues, emergency medial transportation, baggage delays, and other issues that could arise after leaving the USA for your tour.
+Most CTC tours include post departure insurance that covers you for medical issues, emergency medial transportation, trip delay or interruption, baggage delays, and other issues that could arise after leaving the USA.
 Cancellation insurance is generally NOT included.
-Cancellation insurance can be purchased at an additional cost and covers the actual tour cost that you have paid to CTC, should you need to return home early or cancel before departure for a covered reason.
+Cancellation insurance can be purchased at an additional cost and includes reimbursement of prepaid, non-refundable payments made to Cultural Tour Consultants for the tour.

 Is travel insurance included in my tour package?